mochi-hpc-experiments/platform-configurations/README.md

 $ spack env create myenv spack.yaml
 ```

-Change to a directory outside the `platform-configurations` folders
+Change to a directory outside of the `platform-configurations` folders
 and activate the environment as follows.

 ```